germanattanasio/movieapp-dialog/README.md

        ]
     }
     ```
-    When entering the JSON in the server.env file the JSON should be formatted to be on one line:
+    Specify the JSON object in the `server.env` file on one line, as shown in the following example:
   ```
   VCAP_SERVICES= {"watson_dialog_service": [{"name": "dialog-service","label": "dialog-sample-service",....}]}
   ```